Jrpalazzo/Dijkstra-Implementation/README.md

 # Dijkstra Algorithm
-Implementation of Dijkstra Algorithm in c++ in CS #303
+Implementation of Dijkstra Algorithm in C++: CS 303